 Should I Consolidate my Student Loans?

 One of the largest debt discussion points in the media currently is student debt.
-With student debt at an all-time high of $1.41 trillion in 2019, over 50% of recent college graduates are leaving college with student debt.
+With student debt at an all-time high, over 50% of students are graduating with student debt.
 Per Investopedia, the average amount of student loan debt per borrower is slightly above $35,000.
 A common dilemma for graduates with multiple student loans post-graduation is whether to consolidate their student loans into one loan.

 Before we delve into the basics of consolidating student loans, there are a few key points to understand.
 First, there is no waiting period for when you can consolidate your loans.
-When and whether to consolidate your student loans depends on if you can find an interest rate lower than that which you are currently paying.
+When and whether to consolidate your student loans depends on if you can find a lower interest rate.
 It is wise to consider consolidating only after you have established a period of stable income and a strong credit score as these will factor into receiving a lower interest rate than what you are currently paying.
 Second, there are no upfront fees to consolidate your student loans.
 The only fees to be concerned with are early payoff penalties, late payment fees and loan fees for defaulting on your loans.
-Finally, if you elect to consolidate, you can expect to see a repayment term between 10-30 years depending on the value of your loans.
+Finally, you can expect to see a repayment term between 10-30 years depending on the value of your loans.
 Keep in mind, a longer repayment period will lower your monthly payment but can also increase your interest payments over the life of the consolidated loan.